Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.3 - In-Flight Entertainment/README.md

 ### Interactive Components

-### Step 1 - Button
+### Step 1 - Push to Start - Create a Styled Button

-- Start by opening `HomePage.tsx`

 - Open GitHub Copilot Chat

 - Type the following in the chat window:

-- In the same chat window or new chat, type the following:
+- In the same chat window or new chat, copy the following:

 ```
-Create a button component and route the button to the add new plane page
+Create a button component and route the button to the "/new-plane" page

 ## Design